castlegateit/cgit-wp-user-guide/README.md

 ## Editing the default content ##

-The default user guide content is simply an item in the array of sections with the key `default`.
-To edit the content, add a filter that alters this item.
-To overwrite the content, add a filter that replaces the item.
-To remove the content, add a filter that removes the item.
-The priority of the filter should be higher than 1 for these changes to be effective.

-The page title and section separator can be edited using the `cgit_user_guide_title` and `cgit_user_guide_separator` filters respectively.
+The default sections are `dashboard`, `posts`, and `content`.
+These can be overwritten or removed using the add and remove methods described above.

 ## Backwards compatibility ##

-Previous versions of this plugin simply checked for the existence of a file called `user-guide.php` in the active theme directory.
-For compatibility with older sites and themes, the plugin still checks for this file.
-However, this is no longer the recommended way of editing the user guide.
+Previous versions of this plugin used files within the theme directory or filters to add user guide content.
+These methods will still work, but are no longer the recommended ways of editing the user guide.